TIGRLab/datman-dashboard/docs/developer.rst

     snippet, it's better to keep the 'if' in your original file, so you don't need to open the snippet just to discover the 'if' statement failed

-Also note that if you're organizing your html snippets in a nested folder you always need to give the full path from the root of the template directory to the file you want to include.
+Also note that if you're organizing your HTML snippets in a nested folder, you always need to give the full path from the root of the template directory to the file you want to include.
 If you get an error about a missing template, make sure you quoted the name of the file to be included.